SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Methodology

-In SignRoundV1~\citep{cheng2024optimize}, all quantization parameters are initialized with trivial values, i.e., weight clipping is set to 1.0 and the rounding perturbation is 0.
-A better initialization could potentially improve performance, similar to the effect of careful initialization in training neural networks ~\citep{he2015delving,glorot2010understanding}.
-Although directly initializing the rounding values is challenging, prior works~\citep{lin2024awq,badri2023hqq,ggerganov_llamacpp} have proposed training-free methods to search for weight clipping by aligning layer outputs or optimizing certain objectives.
+In SignRoundV1~\citep{cheng2024optimize}, all quantization parameters are initialized with trivial values, specifically, the weight clipping parameters $\alpha$ and $\beta$ are set to 1.0, and the rounding perturbation $v$ is initialized to 0.
+A better initialization could potentially improve performance, similar to the effect of careful initialization in training neural networks~\citep{he2015delving,glorot2010understanding}.
+Although initializing the rounding values is challenging, prior works~\citep{lin2024awq,badri2023hqq,ggerganov_llamacpp} have proposed training-free methods to search for weight clipping by aligning layer outputs or optimizing certain objectives.
 While effective, these approaches require layer-wise forward passes, which can be slow, or rely on floating-point zero points for better accuracy.

 Inspired primarily by the importance matrix in llama.cpp~\citep{ggerganov_llamacpp}, we adopt a simple variant to initialize the scale.
 The search process is formulated as